Japan Air Lines Flight 2: Accident

 The cloud ceiling was 300 ft and there was little contrast between the sky and the calm waters of the bay.
 As a result, during the final descent, the too-low altitude was not recognized in time to correct it before hitting the water.
 Asoh had set his minimum descent altitude alert to 211 ft; the alert was triggered by the radio altimeter, as the pressure altimeter was reading 300 ft at the time; as Asoh checked for runway lights, First Officer Hazen called out visual updates: "[we are] breaking out of the overcast — I cannot see the runway light — we are too low — pull up, pull up".
 Asoh later stated that he realized the plane was too low once he spotted the water after the plane broke through the fog with an air speed of 177 mi/hour.
 He grabbed the control stick to gain altitude and advanced the throttles in anticipation of having to abort the landing and perform a go-around, but the plane's main landing gear had already struck the water, first right then left, approximately 2+1/2 mi short of runway 28L.
-The plane landed in the water at approximately 9:24:25 a.m.
+The plane touched down in the water at approximately 9:24:25 a.m.
 (1724:25 UTC).
 Passenger Walter Dunbar recalled "We came in alongside the mountains and went into thick fog.
 The next thing I knew, we were about one foot off the water.
 She hit, skipped twice, then nosed up."